 The Project will improve creek habitat and water quality, reduce trash accumulation and illegal dumping, repair steep and eroding creek banks, enhance climate change resilience and park appearance, and serve the community as an educational and recreational resource.
 Accessible seating, gathering places, and a creek-viewing overlook will also be provided.

 Project partners include the Oakland Parks and Recreation Foundation (OPRF), the Friends of Courtland Creek, and local schools.
-City staff are pursuing grant opportunities to secure the remaining $1.5 million needed for the Project and have received grants from the California Department of Water Resources ($1 million) and the United States Environmental Protection Agency, San Francisco Bay Water Quality Improvement Fund ($1.5 million).
+This Project is fully funded.
+Grants have been received from the California Department of Water Resources ($1 million), the United States Environmental Protection Agency, San Francisco Bay Water Quality Improvement Fund ($1.5 million), and Caltrans Clean California Local Grant Program ($2.03 million).